patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/form-control/form-control.md

 1. **Default component:** State of the input component before any form control is applied.
 2. **Status area:** Icon and underline color indicate the status of the input or selection.
-3. **[Grey-out controls](#grey-out-controls)** Actionless form control can be either disabled or read only.
+3. **[Grey-out controls](#grey-out-controls):** Actionless form control can be either disabled or read only.
 The only difference visually is the underline for read only input.
 4. **Form fields with icon:** Custom icons can be included in input fields.

 ### Status/state controls